-Are you a new or seasoned writer challenged by a difficult or troublesome manuscript?
+Are you a new or seasoned writer challenged by a troublesome manuscript?

-Since 1993, EVENT’s Reading Service for Writers has provided writers with in-depth commentary and feedback on their manuscripts.
+Since 1993, EVENT’s Reading Service for Writers has provided writers with the opportunity to receive in-depth commentary and recommendations on their manuscripts.

 How Will EVENT’s Reading Service Help Me?